When I was jus a freshman in Highschool, I learned something one night at a dance that I ended up using my entire life.

-Most great radio was created in smokey bars, not the radio station.
+Most great radio was created in smokey bars, not at a radio station.

 So, how old do you have to be until your gettin’ hooked on something don’t mean nothin’?

-Is it more productive to make better that which you already do well, or try to improve what you do badly?
+Is it more productive to make better what you already do well or try to improve what you do badly?